 Establish project milestones

 The following milestones help you follow a structured path from planning through implementation and full utilization.
-Assign a person to be directly responsible for the development of each element and others who might help them.
+Assign a person to be directly responsible for the development of each element, and assign others who might help them.
 Determine when you want each step to be completed.
 Some of these steps can be done concurrently.

 Define the scope of your project: This helps you implement best practice deployment strategies that scale according to your needs.
 For more information, see Consider best practices for different deployment scenarios.